Sean-Michael/librarius/README.md

 # list available values for a column
 python epistolary.py --list-values game

+# embed the semantic_chunks table instead
+python epistolary.py --table semantic_chunks
 ```

-You can also specify `--device cpu` if you don't have a GPU, though it will be significantly slower.
+You can also specify `--device cpu` if you don't have a CUDA capable device like a GPU, though it may slower.

 ### 3. Retrieval & Generation